Channel Z (song)

 "Channel Z" is a song by American band the B-52's from their fifth studio album, Cosmic Thing (1989).

+Release

-The song was the first single from Cosmic Thing but did not achieve as much success as the follow-ups "Love Shack" and "Roam".
-In 1990, the single was reissued with a new 12-inch mix after these two singles.
+The song was the first single from Cosmic Thing but its success was limited.
 Multiple renditions of the song were released, including the album version and a 7-inch single edit and remix, as well as a "rock mix" and a "rock dub" which were on a five-track CD single in the United States.

+In 1990, after the success of the follow-ups "Love Shack" and "Roam" the single was reissued with a new 12-inch mix.

 Meaning

 Fred Schneider told an interviewer in 2008 that the song was "probably our most straightforward political song up until then ...
 It was about the state of the country [at the time].
 And who knew nearly 20 years later it'd be worse?"

 Critical reception

 Music critic Stephen Thomas Erlewine described it as "a fine song that effortlessly updated the classic B-52's sound", adding that "it made for a good single and still stands as one of their better songs of the era."